salesforcecli/plugin-lightning-dev/messages/lightning.preview.app.md

 # summary

-Preview a Lightning Experience application locally and in real-time, without deploying it.
+Preview a Lightning Experience app locally and in real-time, without deploying it.

 # description

-In developer preview mode, see local changes to your app in a real-time preview that you don't have to deploy or manually refresh.
-To let you quickly iterate on your Lightning web components (LWCs) and pages, your app preview automatically refreshes when source code changes are detected.
+Enable Lightning Preview to see local changes to your app in a real-time preview that you don't have to deploy or manually refresh.
+To let you quickly iterate on your Lightning web components (LWCs) and pages, your app preview automatically refreshes when Lightning Preview detects source code changes.

-When you edit local files in developer preview mode, your LWCs reflect these changes within your {org name} org:
+When you edit local files with Lightning Preview enabled, your LWCs reflect the following changes in your org.
+To apply any other local changes not listed here, you have to deploy them to your org using the `project deploy start` command.

 - Basic HTML and CSS edits
 - Importing new CSS-only LWCs
 - JS edits in-service component library
 - JS method changes that don't affect the LWC's public API

-To see any other local changes in your app, you have to deploy to your org.
-If you make changes directly in your org, (like saving new component properties,) they're immediately live on your app.
-To update your local version of the app with those changes, you have to retrieve them from your org.
+When you make changes directly in your org, (like saving new component properties,) they're automatically deployed to your live app.
+To update your local version of the app with those changes, you have to retrieve them from your org using the `project retrieve start` command.

-Use the appropriate topic to preview specific aspects of the development environment.

 # flags.name.summary

-Name of the Lightning Experience application to preview.
+Name of the Lightning Experience app to preview.

 # flags.target-org.summary